How to Install Firefox Dev on Ubuntu 26.04, 24.04 and 22.04

 Update Firefox Developer Edition on Ubuntu

-Firefox Developer Edition updates automatically through the Mozilla APT repository.
+Firefox Developer Edition updates through the Mozilla APT repository, including feature updates and security fixes from the current Beta cycle.
 A standard system upgrade fetches the latest available build:

 sudo apt update && sudo apt upgrade